learn-co-curriculum/python-p4-intro-to-deployment/README.md

 When it comes to deciding which platform to use to host our deployed applications, there are a number of options, each of which comes with some tradeoffs.
-For Rails in particular, a few popular choices are:
+For Flask in particular, a few popular choices are:

 - [Heroku][heroku]
 - [Amazon Web Services (AWS)][aws]